Grand Prix (TV programme): 2012–2015

 In July 2011, BBC announced that half their races would be live from 2012 and got a contract to 2018 with Sky Sports covering all races.
+Highlights of the live races continued to be shown on BBC Three, whereas the races shown by live Sky Sports were shown on BBC One or BBC Two.

+From the 2013 season, live practice sessions moved from BBC Red Button and BBC iPlayer to BBC Two or BBC Three.

 Martin Brundle and Ted Kravitz left BBC for Sky at the end of 2011 and were replaced by Ben Edwards as lead commentator and former Jordan Grand Prix designer Gary Anderson joining as reporter and technical analyst.
 Jake Humphrey continued to host, Eddie Jordan analysed on live races and David Coulthard stayed as colour commentator.
 Humphrey was forced to skip Canada and Europe due to him hosting Euro 2012 for BBC's Match of the Day and skipped Germany and Hungary due to him hosting the 2012 Olympics for BBC.
 Lee McKenzie filled in for him at these races and her role was taken by Tom Clarkson.
 Humphrey left at the end of 2012 to join BT Sport and was replaced by Suzi Perry.
 Allan McNish joined as analyst and Clarkson joined full time.
 BBC aired all three practice session for their live races on BBC Two or BBC Three.
 Anderson left at the end of 2013.
 The BBC kept their remaining staff for 2014 and 2015.

 End of BBC F1 television coverage

 In late 2015, BBC wanted a budget cut of £21 million to the sports department.
 In December 2015, BBC axed Grand Prix as part of their budget cuts and was replaced by Channel 4 from 2016.
 Coulthard, Jordan, Walker, Edwards and McKenzie all joined Channel 4 in the same roles.

 Some episodes are still available but hidden on the BBC's website.

-As of 2025, despite the BBC's loss of Formula One television rights BBC Radio continues to provide radio coverage of Grand Prix through BBC Radio 5 live and its' sister station BBC Radio 5 Sports Extra.
+As of 2025, despite the BBC's loss of Formula One television rights BBC Radio continues to provide radio coverage of Grand Prix through BBC Radio 5 live and its sister station BBC Radio 5 Sports Extra.
 The BBC currently radio coverage rights for Formula One until the end of the 2027 season.